Liberia Elects Soccer Star George Weah Its Next President

 "Liberians will tell you that Ellen Johnson Sirleaf, the outgoing president, has managed to cement peace, which is hugely important after back-to-back civil wars and then that Ebola outbreak three years ago in Liberia but that she has not done enough to make Liberians prosper, to pull them out of poverty and to give them jobs and deal with the economy.
 And also, there have been allegations of corruption.
 So whoever wins has huge challenges ahead of him."

 Soccer's international governing body, FIFA, has described Weah as "a towering figure on the '90s football scene."
-He burst onto the world stage at Monaco under manager Arsene Wenger, and went on to play at some of the sport's preeminent clubs: Paris Saint-Germain, AC Milan, Chelsea and Manchester City.
+He burst onto the world stage at Monaco under manager Arsene Wenger and went on to play at some of the sport's pre-eminent clubs: Paris Saint-Germain, AC Milan, Chelsea and Manchester City.
 He is the only African player to have won FIFA's World Player of the Year.
 He announced his retirement in August 2003.

-Weah's vice president will be Jewel Howard Taylor, ex-wife of former president Charles Taylor – who is currently serving a 50-year sentence for war crimes.
+Weah's vice president will be Jewel Howard Taylor, ex-wife of former president Charles Taylor, who is serving a 50-year sentence for war crimes.
 Some are asking whether the former president will try to influence the country's politics from prison.

 "She's my colleague in the Senate," Weah told Deutsche Welle, explaining his choice of running mate.
 "She is a Liberian, capable, qualified, and Liberian people love her.
 I also believe in gender and equality, so I think having a woman as my vice president is a good thing."

-Note: A previous version of this story incorrectly said George Weah is 53.
-He is 51.